 Better Block Guide For AssociationsA

-Better Block projects are one way REALTOR® Associations can revitalize a downtown or commercial corridor.
-This resource provides an overview of what a Better Block is and information to plan and organize a Better Block.
+Better Block projects are one type of strategy to revitalize a downtown or commercial corridor.
+Access this resource for an overview of the Better Block concept and a guide to plan and organize a Better Block.

 Joining forces with colleagues from the local NAREB chapter and the National Association of Gay & Lesbian Real Estate Professionals, Columbus REALTORS® hosted a Cost of Poverty Experience and dramatized a mock trial to highlight issues addressed by the Fair Housing Act that are still at play in their communities.